Community Center

 What is the Alvin Brooks Center for Faith-Justice?

-In the spring, Rockhurst announced that the University will honor Mr. Alvin Brooks, a longtime Kansas City leader in social justice and civil rights, with the establishment of the Alvin Brooks Center for Faith-Justice on campus.
-The center will house some of the University’s essential faith-justice-related efforts, including a chapel, University community engagement offices and initiatives, and a community meeting space.
-The vision of the center is to “create a more just Kansas City through collaborative advancement of right relationship with God, with others, and with creation.”
+In Fall 2022, Rockhurst announced that the University will honor Mr. Alvin Brooks, a longtime Kansas City leader in social justice and civil rights, with the establishment of the Alvin Brooks Center for Faith-Justice on campus.
+The Brooks Center will house some of the University’s essential faith-justice-related efforts, including a chapel, University community engagement offices and initiatives, and a community meeting space.
+The vision of the Brooks Center is to “create a more just Kansas City through collaborative advancement of right relationship with God, with others, and with creation.”